UCAS code: SAMA

 - The Post-war Teenager, 1945-1979 Part 1 and Part 2

 - Depth Study: The USSR after Stalin, 1953-1964 and 1964-1985

 - Comparative Study: Supernatural and Witchcraft Beliefs in the British Isles, Continental Europe and America c.1450-1800

 - Comparative Study: Ideas, Ideologies and Colonial Organisation in the British and French Empires

 - Comparative Study: Borderlands and Commodities in History

 - Comparative Study: The People are Revolting!
 Protest, Rebellion and Popular Politics in the Modern World

 - Comparative Study: Minorities in the Past

-- Comparative Study: War Crimes Trials and Memories of War in Japan and Germany
+- Comparative Study: War Crimes Trials and Memories of War: Japan and Germany

 American Exchange (optional) - there is the opportunity to spend one semester studying in the USA